joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/delivering-content.md

 <div>

-However, you may get some issues due to the necessity of the protected content’s metadata (usually in the form of a ‘.metadata’ file) before Adobe Access can acquire a license to decrypt the content.
+However, you may get some issues due to the necessity of the protected content's metadata (usually in the form of a '.metadata' file) before Adobe Access can acquire a license to decrypt the content.
 Specifically, with the RTMP/RTMPE protocol, only FLV and F4V data can be delivered to the client through the Flash Media Server (FMS).
 Because of this, the client must retrieve the metadata blob